jlas1/Klicky-Probe/Usermods/README.md

 # Klicky usermods

-Here you can find Klicky user submitted mods to support extra printers and toolheads.
+Here you can find Klicky user submitted mods to support extra printers and toolheads, mods that support a printer with specific documentation (Like the Vorons ot the Vcore3) have a dedicated usermod directory in the specific printer directory.

 All the compatible printers require: